Only have an hour? Here’s our top five things not to be missed

 2. Sniff out our gardens.
 Blossoms, petals, bright colours and twisting paths.
 If you see nay fruit though, leave that for the wildlife.

-3. If it’s hot and sunny grab some shade in the Tipi and pretend you’re on the Plains.
+3. If it’s hot and sunny grab some shade in the arboretum and pretend you’re in the wilderness.
 Just remember to pack up any erm, waste you or your four legged friend might leave.

 4. Take a break on the terrace.
-The Café has got loads of refreshment for humans and the terrace has dog bowls for your pooch.
-Ignore the chairs just spread out on the grass and relax.
+The Orangery Café has got loads of refreshment for humans and the terrace has dog bowls for your pooch.
+Ignore the chairs, just spread out on the grass and relax.

 5. Remember to keep him or her on a lead.
 We have lots of birds and other wildlife they might want to chase after.
 We don’t want anyone getting lost!